Low Ferritin And Hair Loss: Causes, Symptoms, & How To Manage

 Ferritin And Hair Loss: What Is The Link?

 The role of iron in hair loss is still unclear, and further research is required to arrive at a conclusion.
-However, several studies have found a possible connection between low ferritin levels and hair loss:
+However, several studies have found a possible connection between low ferritin levels and hair loss in women:

 However, another study claims that there is no connection between serum ferritin levels and hair loss.
 A ferritin concentration of 10-15 µg/L is considered low and diagnosed as iron deficiency.
 The study evaluated patients with either female pattern baldness and telogen effluvium or both and found no relation between hair loss and low serum ferritin levels (below 10 µg/L) in healthy women with pattern baldness and telogen effluvium or both (5).

-Further studies are required to establish a valid link between iron deficiency and hair loss.
+Further studies are required for solid evidence of iron deficiency hair loss.
 However, iron supplements have been a popular treatment for low serum ferritin levels and associated hair loss.

 Before we discuss the preventive measures, it is crucial to understand what may deplete your body’s ferritin levels.